Gorzen/Computer-Graphics-2019/project/proposal/proposal.md

 - 16/05 : Functionnal rollercoaster track (the goal of the grade 4.0).

-- After that : Beginning of extensions (It will depend on which ones we do).
+- 26/05 : Finish both extensions.

+- 28/05 : Finish the presentation video.

+- 31/05 : Finish webpage (final report) of the project.

-- 26/05 : Sell the code + demo to Disneyland.
+- 01/06 : Finally sell the final product to DisneyLand.

 ## Resources